tryanzu/anzu/README.md

 ## 🚀 Deploy to DigitalOcean

-You can deploy Anzu to the DigitalOcean App Platform with a single click.
+Deploy Anzu to the DigitalOcean App Platform with one click using the button below.

 [![Deploy to DigitalOcean](https://www.deploytodo.com/do-btn-blue.svg)](https://cloud.digitalocean.com/apps/new?repo=https://github.com/tryanzu/anzu/tree/develop)

-After deployment, you will need to configure the environment variables in the DigitalOcean App Platform dashboard.
-See the [Environment Variables](#-environment-variables) section below for more details.
+After deployment, configure the required environment variables in the DigitalOcean App Platform dashboard.
+Refer to the [Environment Variables](#-environment-variables) section for detailed configuration instructions.

+**Required Services**: Your deployed app must be connected to both a Redis/Valkey database and a MongoDB instance to function properly.

 ## 🛠️ Tech Stack